grisu/gricli/USAGE.md

 ## renew session

-Updates your login information, extending the time required before another login is required.
+Renews the current session, extending the time required before another login is required.

-This is used for the institutional login option where access is granted on a short term basis with expiry set for 237 hours from the time of renewal.
+This is used for the institutional login option where access is granted on a short term basis with expiry set for 10 days from the time of renewal.
+The command may be useful when you have long running workflows and want to avoid subsequent login steps.

 Example usage:

     renew session

 ## run